Vitamin D (also known as the sunshine vitamin), is produced by the body in response to sun exposure.

-In addition, Vitamin D helps the body absorb calcium from food, which aids in the prevention of fractures and brittle bones.
-This is vital in children to avoid conditions such as rickets, a cause of bowed legs, knock knees and weak bones.
+Vitamin D helps the body absorb calcium from food so it’s important in helping prevent fractures and brittle bones.
+This is especially important in children, so they can avoid conditions such as rickets, a cause of bowed legs, knock knees, and weak bones.

 - Support the health of the immune system, brain, and nervous system

 - Prevent type 1 and 2 diabetes

 - Regulate insulin levels and aid diabetes management.

 - Influence the expression of genes involved in cancer development.

 - Prevent/reduce symptoms of depression